 Commercial hosts who operate outside of Ontario, Alberta, Quebec, and Nova Scotia must source their own commercial rental liability insurance and provide it directly to their guests.

 Some companies that offer this coverage in Canada and allow car-sharing are Intact, Belairdirect, The Personal, L’Unique General, Desjardins Insurance direct network, CIBC Home and Auto Insurance Program, and The Co-operators.

 Turo Insurance for Renters (Drivers) and Hosts

-Drivers can choose from three insurance packages when they book your car on Turo.
+Drivers can choose from three insurance packages when they book their car on Turo.

 1. Premier Plan: This is the maximum coverage plan and comes with up to $2 million in liability coverage and $0 deductible.

 2. Standard Plan: This also offers up to $2 million liability coverage, however, there’s a $500 deductible.

 3. Minimum Plan: This plan comes with up to $2 million in liability coverage and a $3,000 deductible.